 - The listing brokerage pays the buyer's brokerage

-In effect, the seller is paying your buyer’s agent to represent you.
-The commission is always divided up at closing when it’s deducted from the sale price.
-Buyer’s don’t have any say in how much the commission is and usually don’t have to worry about personally compensating their agent.
+In effect, the seller is paying your BUYER'S AGENT to represent you.
+The buyer agency compensation or commission, is split, always divided up at closing when it's deducted from the sale price.
+Buyer's don't have any say in how much the commission is and usually don't have to worry about personally compensating their agent.

 Understanding “Procuring Cause”